muhammedugun/Election/README.md

 npm start
 ```

-Point a web browser at the demo:
+Point a web browser at the demo: Mıhemed

 ```
 http://localhost:3000